LGBTIQ+ Missing Children

 Lenny (He/him), Switzerland

-Lenny has been a queer activist for several years, mainly as a board member of the queer youth organization Milchjugend, which aims to empower young queer people.
-Further he is art director of the lila. queer festival and community health worker at Checkpoint Zurich.
+Lenny has been a queer activist for several years, mainly as a board member of the queer youth organisation Milchjugend, which aims to empower young queer people.
+He is also Art Director of the lila. queer festival and Community Health Worker at Checkpoint Zurich.

 Logo of the project